Population in Urban Area, now

 One of the fastest growing cities in the USA

 Houston’s population is continually on the rise.
 In the 2016 census, it was shown that approximately 18,600 people decided to call Houston their new home between July 2015 and July 2016—that’s some impressive growth!
 Texas overall is a state with a booming population and four of the five fastest growing cities in the South are located there.
 Experts at the U.S. Census Bureau predict that this trend will continue in the coming years, and that cities in the Southern United States will continue to grow at a faster pace than their northern cousins.
+Houston also benefits from being highly attractive to developers, with many master-planned communities being built.

 …and one of the fattest city in the USA